davidkastner/evoAllostery/README.md

 The multiple sequence alignment was generated using PSI-BLAST, with the sequence of the siglec-7 crystal structure used as the query (PDB:1O7V).
 To increase the accuracy and prevent false hits, we set the e-value threshold to 1E-7 and a word size of two in both iterations.
 A total of 9552 sequences were retrieved from the non-redundant (nr) database.
 For phylogenetic annotation, we wrote a script to parse the accession numbers from the text file (can be found in the _Scripts_ directory).
-We used the 'ncbi' option in annotateMSA which uses the Biopython NCBI Entrez utility to look up taxonomic information.
+We used the 'ncbi' option in annotateMSA, which uses the Biopython NCBI Entrez utility to look up taxonomic information.

 #### PFAM Analysis